Tudor893/Paint-Project/README.md

 🖌️ Freehand Drawing – Draw with different brush sizes and colors.

-🧽 Eraser Tool – Remove unwanted strokes.
+🧽 Eraser Tool – Remove unwanted shapes.

 🎨 Color Picker – Choose from a wide range of colors.